 In the early days at the farmer's market, I was known for my egg ornaments.
 I also received a lot of exposure from the cards I published using artwork by myself or my grandmother.

 Eventually, I started making my own embroidery designs and selling kits.
 My embroidery patterns are now available on Amazon and Smashwords.
-I have not been designing much new material since I started my adventures in urban homesteading and motherhood.
+I have not been designing much new material for embroidery since I started my adventures in urban homesteading and motherhood.

 ALC Unlimited became the company name behind designing my websites.
 The online community I created on each website provided an opportunity for crafters to share experiences and valuable information.
 But then I decided to sell my other websites and just keep this one.